ayhem-b/Graduation_report/chaps/chpt2.typ

   - Error flags for specific faults (e.g., jammed part, sensor failure)

 These values are continuously updated and made available for external read access by the edge device.
 #figure(
-  image("images/plc 1214.png" ,width:100%)
+  image("images/plc 1214.png" ,width:99%)
   ,caption: "S7-1214C with I/O Module"
 )
+=== PLC I/O Table
+ @fig:Tab-tags presents the list of inputs and outputs (I/O) used in the PLC program for the sorting station.
+Each signal is identified by a unique reference, a symbolic tag, a brief description of its function, and the corresponding address in the PLC memory (digital or analog).

+#figure(
+  image("images/Tags.png",width: 50%),
+  caption: "Tags Table in Tia Portal"
+)<fig:Tab-tags>
+_The full list of PLC I/O addresses used in the project is provided in Appendix B, and the complete system schematic is included in Appendix C._

-===  Study of Operating Modes – GEMMA Diagram
+===  Study of Operating Modes ( GEMMA )
-In order to design a structured and safe automation sequence, we studied the system's functional behavior using the GEMMA methodology (Guide d’Étude des Modes de Marche et d’Arrêt).
+In order to design a structured and safe automation sequence, we studied the system's functional behavior using the GEMMA methodology.
 This standard tool helps define the system’s reaction to various operational modes, including starting, stopping, initialization, emergency stop, and cycle execution.

 The GEMMA diagram provides a clear framework for: